 This post may contain affiliate links.

-This amazingly flavorful chili is loaded with tender ground turkey and beans in a rich tomato sauce with just the right amount of warm spice.
-Hearty Turkey Chili is healthy comfort food you can feel good about eating without skimping on taste!
+This amazingly flavorful Hearty Turkey Chili is loaded with tender ground turkey and beans in a rich tomato sauce with just the right amount of warm spice.
+Hearty Turkey Chili is a healthy comfort food you can feel good about eating without skimping on taste!

 The “ber” months are here!
 September, October, November, and December are all favorites of mine, and not just because of the special days they bring us.
 These months mean it’s time to cook soups, stews, and chilies.

 I’m kicking off my comfort food cooking season this year with Hearty Turkey Chili.
 It’s being added to the list of chili recipes along with my Award Winning Southern Soul Chili, White Chicken Chili, and Bloody Mary Chili.

 This healthy chili recipe is loaded with protein and super easy to make.
 It’s also one of my “make it your own” recipes, since you can swap out the type of beans you like and make it more or less spicy.
 And that’s not all, you make it in your favorite pot or in the slow cooker.